Dragon Ball Z, on Fuji TV

 Yes, I'm forgetting lots of things, saying stuff out of order.
 Um...
 Guru died before the third wish could be granted, and the dragon balls all disappeared.
 However, when Piccolo was wished back to life, Kami also came back to life, so I guess there would be dragon balls on Earth again.
 And also I should say Goku turned out to be something called a "Super Saiyan," which is something Vegeta himself hoped to become....

 And that's all I can say so far.
 There's a long way yet to go in the series.
 And as expected, I still prefer the original series.
 But I guess this one's interesting enough that I'd like to see more of it eventually.
 Unfortunately, Toonami Jetstream ceased to exist, so I stopped watching the series, obviously.
 I should say there are also various movies I've never seen and at least one or two other series I've never seen.
-Not sure if I'm even interested in subsequent series, but I'd at least have to finish this series before watching them....
-I should also mention that there's a recut version of DBZ called "Dragon Ball Z Kai," which currently airs on Nicktoons Network.
-But it's only about half as long the regular cut of the series.
+Not sure if I'm even interested in subsequent series, but I'd at least have to finish this series before watching them.
+I should also mention that there's a recut version of DBZ called "Dragon Ball Z Kai," and I'm not sure whether I'd prefer to watch that or the original, or whether it even matters.